 I’ve seen these DIY side tables made from Dollar Tree trash cans on Pinterest and Tik Tok lately.
 Since I have medical bills in excess of $1,000,000, I do not want to spend money on outdoor furniture!
 I mean I would if we didn’t need to eat, lol!
-When I was decorating our porch for the rest of the summer, I thought why not make my own DIY side table.
+When I was decorating our porch (check out this post for tutorials for everything you see on my balcony plus more you don’t see for under $20!) for the rest of the summer, I thought why not make my own DIY side table.
 This table only cost me $4, and I was pleased with the result!

 Supplies needed for a DIY side table:

 - Super Glue or E6000

 - Exacto knife